 A Senior Research Fellow position at the Stockholm Environment Institute, University of York followed (2016-2017) but I left this to pursue new opportunities.
 The narrow academic perspective and restrictions on funding were inadequate for responding to major cross-cutting issues exemplified by climate change.
 This impelled me to develop my own research and consultancy business (2017 – present) to give these issues the full attention they deserve.

 I have recently acted as a Co-lead for the Natural Environment component of the 3rd UK Climate Change Risk Assessment (2018-2021), totalling over 300 pages of evaluation of current progress on climate change adaptation.
-During 2021, I was Land Use Catalyst for UK Research & Innovation, which involved working with diverse stakeholders and the research community to scope out a large new research programme to improve knowledge of Land Use Systems.
+During 2021, I was Land Use Catalyst for UK Research & Innovation (UKRI), which involved working with diverse stakeholders and the research community to scope out a large new research programme to improve knowledge of Land Use Systems.
 During 2022 and 2023 I led a study for UKRI/NERC to develop a science case for further research on a Sustainable Bioeconomy.
 For the Wellcome Trust Public Engagement Fund I was also involved in a project on Food Systems in a Changing Climate.
 I am also a regular evaluator for research programmes, including for the European BioDiversa programme (2015-16 ecosystem services and nature-based solutions; 2019-2020 climate change and biodiversity), and for the British Council (Newton Fund 2018, 2019).